intelops/genval/README.md

 	3 -->|"Yes"| 4[["Final Dockerfile"]]
 ```

-## Local Developement

-If you are interested in building a local Dev env for GenVal, follow [these](CONTRIBUTION.md/#set-up-your-local-development-environment) steps.

 GenVal simplifies Dockerfile management by automating validation and generation while ensuring that your Dockerfiles adhere to best practices.
 It's a valuable tool for both Docker novices and experts.